yviscuit/openid-connect-4-identity-assurance/openid-connect-4-identity-assurance.md

    [[ To be removed from the final specification ]]

    -15

-   * Reformatted to meet ISO Directive part 2
+   * added draft number to title
-   * Fixed typos
+   * removed vestigial mention of "purpose" claim

    -14